russcam/stack-overflow/README.md

 5. (Optional) Update answers with tags

     If you'd like to be able to filter both questions and answers using tags, it can be useful to denormalize question tags onto answers.
-The source data can be transformed before ingesting to do this, but can also be achieved using the update by query API
+The source data _can_ be transformed before ingesting to do this, but can also be achieved using the update by query API, which is what this command does.

     ```
     dotnet .\StackOverflow.Indexer.dll tags -e "http://localhost:9200" -f "/path/to/Posts.xml"